biocorecrg/RNAseq_course_2019/docs/differential_expression.md

 The **ReadsPerGene.out.tab** output files of STAR (from option --quantMode GeneCounts) contain 4 columns that correspond to different counts / read overlap **according to the protocol's strandedness** (see Module 1):
 * column 1: gene ID
 * column 2: counts for unstranded RNA-seq.
-* column 3: counts for the 1st read strand aligned with RNA (htseq-count option -s yes)
+* column 3: counts for the 1st read strand aligned with RNA
-* column 4: counts for the 2nd read strand aligned with RNA (htseq-count option -s reverse): the most common protocol.
+* column 4: counts for the 2nd read strand aligned with RNA (the most common protocol nowadays)

 The protocol used to prepare the libraries for the A549 ENCODE samples is **reverse stranded**, so we need to extract the 4th column of each of the "ReadsPerGene" files, along with the column containing the <b>gene names</b>.
 <br>
 <br>
-Create a folder for the deseq2 analysis
+Create a folder for the deseq2 analysis in the **full_data**:

 ```{bash}
 mkdir deseq2
 ```

+* Create a matrix of expression:

 ```{bash}
 cd alignments_star